bootstrapbay/tutorials/README.md

 <h4>Part 6 - Grid System</h4>
 <p>We explain the Bootstrap grid system and show you how to add columns of text to your website that collapse appropriately.</p>

+<h4>Part 7 - Modal</h4>
+<p>We build a modal (pop-up box) for the website.
+Modals are streamlined, but flexible, dialog prompts with the minimum required functionality and smart defaults.</p>